Raccoonn/5000-and-9000-Counters-Data-Processing/README.md

 # 2-22-2020:
 I noticed that there are two lines for "Decaf L" in the 5000S+ counters.
 Changed store in parser to better handle multiple recipes.

+# 2-26-2020:
+Modified Plot_BeverageCounts.py to use a log scale.
+My intention is to account for the larger Iced Coffee beverage counts on the 5000S+ from skewing the perspective of the plot.